Guidelines to Author

 - Case Report/Study: 3000

-Please communicate with us electronically and send your manuscript as an attachment in MS word.
-Don’t send article in PDF format.
-The manuscripts should be prepared as Microsoft-word documents in Times New Roman (font size 12) on A4 size leaving the margins of 1 inch on all four sides in single column.
+Please communicate with us electronically and send your manuscript as an attachment in MS Word.
+Don’t send an article in PDF format.
+The manuscripts should be prepared as Microsoft-word documents in Times New Roman (font size 12) on A4 size leaving the margins of 1 inch on all four sides in a single column.
 The line spacing should be single-spaced including references and tables.
-Tables and Figures should be in their respective position in manuscript with title of Table/Legends of Figure.
-Articles should be within 30 printable pages. .
-Authors are requested to write category of article (Research Article, Short Communication, Review Article, Case Report) under which they want to publish it.
+Tables and Figures should be in their respective position in the manuscript with the title of Table/Legends of Figure.
+Articles should be within 30 printable pages.
+Authors are requested to write the category of an article (Research Article, Short Communication, Review Article, Case Report) under which they want to publish it.

 All articles submitted for publication in WJCMPR should be original material.
 The submission should have been made exclusively to WJCMPR and must not have been published or submitted for publication elsewhere.
 The first author should certify to this effect.
 Any author/s found to falsify or mislead the editors will be disqualified from future submissions to WJCMPR

-Research Article should be submitted under following headings in one file.
+Research Article should be submitted under the following headings in one file.